-Posted by PKSD Law Firm on Jul 22, 2016 in Personal Injury News
+Posted by PKSD Law Firm on July 22, 2016 in Personal Injury

 In light of the high heat levels expected in Wisconsin this weekend, it is important to know what to do if a situation arises in which a small child or a pet has been left in a hot car and cannot escape.
 Our founding partner, Jeff Pitman has provided a brief video about Wisconsin laws pertaining to rescuing people or pets in these situations.

 In November 2015, Wisconsin passed a law that provides immunity to good Samaritans who forcibly enter a vehicle in order to save a person or a pet.
 However, there are certain qualifications for receiving immunity, including:

 - You must have a good faith belief that the person is in danger of suffering great bodily harm

 - You must make sure that the vehicle is locked and forcible entry is necessary

 - You must call 911 or law enforcement to advise them of the situation